yufeenyuy/msc_bi_docs/datamanagementconcepts/dm_lessonsdocs.md

 (Jobin, Lenca & Vayena, 2019, p.1).

 #### Transparency
-The individual (data subject) whose data is collected and stored, and the data handler who stores or processes the data must have the same understanding on the **usage** of the data subject's data.
-Usage in this context entails *data collection, storage and processing*.
+The individual and the data handlers must have the same understanding on the *purpose* for collecting, storing and transforming the individual's data.
 To ensure transparency, clearly written policies should be defined and shared.
 An example of a scenario that implements transparency are cookies on a website.
 In this scenario policies that protect user's privacy are set by default.
 If the individual consent to the collection and processing of additional data, then the purpose must be clear to the user.

 #### Fairness
 This principles focuses on the **impact** of data handling on the data subjects and their interests.
 Under no circumstance should data